Account

 There are several other categories of business-related expenditures which are tax-deductible.
 Many freelancers and small business owners can deduct one-half of their self-employment taxes paid on their income tax returns.

 Another less-known tax deduction is for retirement plans as a small business owner.
-If you contribute to a solo 401(k) retirement account, you can take a tax deduction for your contribution of up to $66,000 in 2023.
+If you contribute to a solo 401(k) retirement account, you can take a tax deduction for your contribution of up to $69,000 in 2024.
 This contribution limit increases annually.
-For 2024, it is $69,000.
+For 2025, the maximum solo 401(k) contribution deduction is $70,000.

 What is the qualified business income deduction?

 Many sole proprietors and small business owners can take the qualified business income (QBI) tax deduction.
-For single individuals with taxable income no more than $182,100 for 2023, or $364,200 for married taxpayers, the QBI provides a 20% deduction on taxable business income.
-Some business owners with more income may still take a lesser deduction, depending on the business.
+For single individuals with taxable income no more than $191,950 for 2024, or $383,900 for married taxpayers, the QBI deduction provides a 20% deduction on taxable business income.
+Some business owners with more income may still take a lesser deduction, depending on the type of business they operate.

 Are tax deductions available for different types of insurance?